ml4wireless/adsb-nats/docs-website/docs/replicate/elastic.md

 ![Untitled](/img/elastic_1.png)

+The choice of retention days should base on the actual storage capacity of the server that ES is in.
+A good practice is to observe the total size of index in a period of time.

 Set the retention policy as we like, name it `default-retention-policy` then go to

 **Kibana → Stack Management → Index Management → Index Templates**